stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## The Upside Down Kingdom: Making right judgement
+## The Upside Down Kingdom: The decision of your life

-#### O people in Zion who dwell at Jerusalem; you shall weep no more.
-The Lord will surely be gracious to you at the sound of your cry; he will cause his majestic voice to be heard.
-Isaiah 30.19a,30b
+#### You heavens above, rain down my righteousness; let the clouds shower it down.
+Let the earth open wide, let salvation spring up, let righteousness flourish with it; I, the LORD, have created it.
+Isaiah 45.8

 ---
 - We are gathering in person!
 For people who can’t gather in person, you can watch online [here](https://stgeorgeshurstville.org.au/sunday-english-online)